-Rheumatoid arthritis is a chronic inflammatory and autoimmune disorder.
-Unlike the standard "wear-and-tear" arthritis that happens as we age, RA occurs when your immune system mistakenly attacks the lining of your own joints (the synovium).
+Rheumatoid arthritis is a chronic inflammatory autoimmune disorder.
+Unlike the standard "wear-and-tear" arthritis (osteoarthritis) that happens as we age, RA occurs when your immune system mistakenly identifies the lining of your own joints (the synovium) as a threat and attacks it.

-Systemic Impact: RA doesn't just destroy cartilage and bone; because it is a systemic immune issue, severe cases can also damage the skin, eyes, lungs, heart, and blood vessels.
+Systemic Impact: RA is not restricted to the joints.
+Because it is a systemic immune issue, severe or untreated cases can cause widespread inflammation that damages the skin, eyes, lungs, heart, and blood vessels.

 RA vs. Osteoarthritis: Knowing the Difference